 I had attended a school reunion in Manchester, stayed a few days in the centre, and thought I’d like to see what Openshaw had become.
 I was prepared for change, as I knew that a lot of the old housing stock, including my parents’ house on Cornwall St, had gone, and I knew that Gorton Tank was now Smithfield market, but I wasn’t prepared for the massive scale of the changes.

 I meandered up from Mill St to about where the Alhambra used to be.
 Most of the pubs, which I remembered being on almost every corner, have disappeared.
 The Lord Wolsey is now the Queen Anne, and the Lord Raglan is still open and trading.
 I think they are the only two pubs left.
-Almost opposite is Lime Square, a new shopping centre with a showpiece sculpture of a dropforge, a reminder of B&S Massey, just down the road from there.
+Almost opposite the Raglan is Lime Square, a new shopping centre with a showpiece sculpture of a dropforge, a reminder of B&S Massey, just down the road from there.

 The canal has been filled in and replaced with a footpath but the old pipe that ran alongside the road over the canal remains.